Senior ISIS leader killed, 4 U.S. troops and working dog wounded in northeast Syria raid

 The U.S. military said Friday a helicopter raid led by its forces in northeast Syria left senior ISIS leader Hamza al-Homsi dead and four American service members and a working dog wounded.

-The military said in its brief statement that the operation was conducted Thursday night in partnership with the Kurdish-led Syrian Democratic Forces, which is allied with the U.S.
+The military said in its brief statement that the operation was conducted Thursday night in partnership with the Kurdish-led Syrian Democratic Forces (SDF), which is allied with the U.S. Homsi oversaw ISIS' terrorist network in eastern Syria, according to U.S. Centcom spokesman Col. Joe Buccino.
+The Americans and the dog are reported to be in stable condition, Buccino said.

+No other ISIS fighters were killed or captured, according To Buccino, and no SDF forces were injured.
+Initial assessments indicate that there were no civilians who were killed or injured in the operation.

 Despite their defeat in Syria in March 2019, ISIS sleeper cells still conduct attacks around Syria and Iraq where they once declared a "caliphate."